svobik7/next-roots/README.md

 ### Generating routes

+Generation is initiated by running following command from project root.

+`yarn next-roots`

+IMPORTANT: Please be aware that `app` folder is wiped out during generation so be sure to have proper git or other backup in place.

-Generation is initiated by running `yarn next-roots` or just `yarn roots` in our case (we added it to our package.json scripts) from the project root folder.
-The `app` folder is then generated and project structure is shaped like this:
+The `app` folder is now re-generated and project structure is shaped like this:

 ```bash
 ├── app